 Some types of hearing loss can be treated with medical treatment, while others are more permanent and can only be assisted with devices.
+Learning what to do about hearing loss is half the battle.
 The main causes of hearing loss found in adults include excessive exposure to loud noises and a neglect to minimize the volume.
 Aging also affects hearing loss, but that’s not in your control.
 The best thing you can do is wear earplugs when working around loud equipment (factory machinery, lawn mowers) or enjoying a show (rock concerts, fireworks).
 Neglecting to wear earplugs will result in permanent damage to the inner ear.

 Digital hearing aids:

 Modern digital hearing aids transmit sounds to microchips, which intelligently amplify certain frequencies to appropriate volumes.
 Older hearing aids raised the sound of the entire environment, which increased the volume of background noise.
 Several modern hearing aids filter out wind, and some can sync up with Bluetooth technology.

 Different hearing aids have differing levels of sophistication, and depending on where you get them, they could range anywhere from $1,000 to $6,000.
 Most private insurers don’t cover hearing aids, but take a look at your health plan to make sure.